pasoneko/AstroImageDetection/README.md

 ```

-If you there are comments/questions/suggestion on the running the script, contact Rishi Babu (rbabu@icecube.wisc.edu) or Palmer Wentworth (itomura@msu.edu).
+If you have any questions/comments/suggestions regarding the script or repository, contact Rishi Babu (rbabu@icecube.wisc.edu) or Palmer Wentworth (itomura@msu.edu).